 One December, years ago, I realized that I had spent the last few years saying “no” to myself a lot when it came to spending money on my own personal care.
 So for the following year I said Yes to Personal Care.
 Setting aside some money I chose to spend it on beauty and self-care products.
 There wasn’t extravagant spending by any means.
 But I made a decision to give myself permission to make appointments and times to take care of myself that year.
 I took the fun exercise class.
 I went and saw a dermatologist.
 It wasn’t my only goal for the year, but it felt nice to take time to give myself a little confidence boost.

-What Would You Love to Do?
+Focus on What You Love to Do?

 Anything you’ve been dying to learn?
 What would make next year simply fun or amazing for you?
 Is there a skill you feel like it would be smart, but kind of awesome to learn?